Nuéra Bar and Restaurant – Glyfada, Athens, Greece

 Should Leopards Be Paid for Their Spots?

 Style-setters from Egyptian princesses to Jackie Kennedy to Debbie Harry have embraced leopard prints.
-Proponents of a “species royalty” want designers to pay to help save endangered big cats
+Proponents of a “species royalty” want designers to pay to help save endangered big cats.

 When Jacqueline Kennedy was living in the White House, in the early sixties, she relied upon the taste of Oleg Cassini, the costume designer turned couturier, to supply her with a wardrobe that would befit her role as First Lady, one of the most photographed women in the world.
 In 1962, Cassini provided her with a striking leopard coat.
 Knee-length, with three-quarter sleeves and six buttons that fastened across the chest, the coat was not made from a synthetic leopard-patterned fabric.
 Rather, it consisted of the pelts of several formerly wild, living leopards, which had been hunted and slaughtered for their alluring, treacherous skins.
 Fashion-wise, the garment was a great success: the demand for Jackie-style leopard coats soared.
 For leopards, the trend was a disaster.
 It has been estimated that a quarter of a million leopards died to satisfy consumers wanting to dress like Jackie.
 A decade after Cassini made the First Lady’s coat, the U.S. government placed leopards on the endangered-species list, making it illegal to import their skins.